All Episodes

 The president has been out there touting that we are producing more oil than we've ever produced.

-Back in the 70s, we were supposed to be running out of oil, and all the liberals were excited.
+Whatever happened to peak oil, by the way, back in the 70s, we were supposed to be running out of oil, and all the liberals were excited.

-Now all of a sudden we're producing all of this oil, and they are absolutely apoplectic that we're daring to do it.
+Now, all of a sudden, we're producing all of this oil, and they are absolutely apoplectic that we're daring to do it.

-Now, interestingly enough, it's worth noting that when the president goes out and says that we are producing record oil production in the United States.
+Now, interestingly enough, it's worth noting that when the president goes out and says that we are producing record oil production in the United States, more oil is coming out of land in the United States than ever before.

 He has shut down any attempt to produce oil from federal lands.

-And, of course, the federal government owns half of everything west of the Mississippi, it seems like.
+And of course, the federal government owns half of everything west of the Mississippi, it seems like.

 It's been private people on private property in North Dakota and Texas and Louisiana and elsewhere producing the oil that is bringing down the oil prices that's helping jumpstart the American economy.